matbmoser/dock-management-system/README.md

 This project was managed following the ESA Software Engineering Standards.
 All the documentation built throught the project is uploaded to the `/docs`.

-There you will find all the deliverables, which follow the guidelines stablished in the European Space Agency Standard Lifecycle:
+There you will find all the deliverables, which follow the guidelines stablished in the *European Space Agency Standard Lifecycle*:

 ![image](https://user-images.githubusercontent.com/71728767/203662722-f6aea22f-d920-4083-88ad-979d730a56e2.png)
 Reference [Figure 4.1]: http://microelectronics.esa.int/vhdl/pss/PSS-05-0.pdf#page=93